jonathjd/jonathjd.github.io/_posts/2023-04-01-Writing-clean-code.md

 This article was by no means comprehensive.
 There are many more examples of these sections that Al goes over in great detail and with a good amount of clarity.
 Overall, I am really enjoying this book.
 It's easy to read and not dry like most technical books tend to be.

-Would I pay $35 for it?
+Would I pay 35 dollars for it?
 Yes.
-I don't know if I would pay more than $35, especially given that it's free on the internet, but $35 is definitely a fair price for what I have read so far.
+I don't know if I would pay more than 35 dollars, especially given that it's free on the internet, but 35 is definitely a fair price for what I have read so far.

 I can't give it a conclusive rating yet because I'm not finished with the entire book (just the code formatting section).
 But I did want to get this out there to hopefully encourage some discussion, and highlight a solid resource I have been using.